condense9/hark-lang/README.md

 Like Serverless Framework, but handles runtime glue logic in addition to deployment.

-*Status*: Teal works well for small pipelines: 5-10 Lambda functions.
+*Status*: Teal works well for small workflows: 5-10 Lambda invocations.
 Larger workflows may cause problems, and there is a known issue caused by DynamoDB restrictions ([#12](https://github.com/condense9/teal-lang/issues/12)).